 Google Ads don’t always have to be one-dimension.
 When used correctly, they can also elevate your inbound marketing strategy.

-Here’s another common scenario — your ads and landing pages are working well but your conversion rate is still in the toilet.
+Here’s another common scenario — your ads and landing pages are working well but your conversion tracking rate is still in the toilet.
 What’s the issue?
 The problem could be that your target audience just isn’t interested in the services and products you’re providing.

 That’s a targeting issue.